sudorandom/fauxrpc.com/content/docs/fauxrpc-generate.md

 title: 'fauxrpc generate'
 weight: 50
 slug: fauxrpc-generate
+description: "A guide to the `fauxrpc generate` command, which allows you to generate fake data for your Protobuf message types."
+icon: "build"
 ---

 The `fauxrpc generate` command is a handy tool within FauxRPC that allows you to generate fake data for your Protobuf message types.
 This is useful for testing, seeding databases, or creating realistic (and often-times silly) examples for documentation.
 Here's a breakdown of the command and its options: